deltaquebec/dquigley.dev/research.md

 My research is highly interdisciplinary, spanning linguistics, mathematics, philosophy, and computer science.
 My domains of interest are in mathematical linguistics, theoretical deep learning, neuro-symbolic artificial intielligence, and philosophy of science.

-### Category-theoretic morphisms in linguistic semantics
+### Category-theoretic semantics

-Natural language processing is an interdisciplinary field that invites attention from linguistics, computer science, mathematics, philosophy; these fields coalesce to find efficient, precise, and comprehensive methods for respecting and processing semantic information.
-Two such frameworks are **Formal Semantics**, grounded in first order logic, and **Vector Space Models**, adapted from multi-linear algebra and differential geometry.
-The goal is to theoretically bridge these distinct approaches.
+**Formal semantics** analyzes language meaning using mathematical structures and logical models, which are categorized as either **extensional** (meaning is derived from observable realities), or **intensional** (meaning depends on context including modalities like necessity and possibility).
+These frameworks help map linguistic expressions to reality.
+In contrast, **distributional semantics** (the underlying linguistics of modern machine language understanding) posits that meaning arises from usage context, aligned with Firth’s principle: ‘You shall know a word by the company it keeps’.
+This approach models word meanings as vectors in a high-dimensional space, where semantic relationships are defined by proximity and interaction, often represented on a geodesically convex Riemannian manifold, allowing for semantic analysis through various interpolative methods.

+One may wonder: to what extent do formal semantics and distributional semantics relate as computational processes for understanding natural language?
+To what extent does one formal structure relate to the other?

+This is a natural question in the domain of **category theory**, which is, itself, the study of structures and relationships by abstraction; that is, category theory is the study of structures by abstracting them and their relationships.
+It is the natural tool of choice, then, with which to study structures; the structures in which we are interested here are those which represent meaning in natural language.

 <img src="/assets/catmod.png" alt="Category of formal models" style="float: right; margin-left: 20px; width: 180px;">

-By using **Category Theory** as the connection between Formal Semantics and Vector Space Semantics, I am exploring how we may integrate the two otherwise disparate paradigms and elucidate semantic morphisms — transformations that preserve structure and semantic information — between them.
+By using category theory as the connection between formal semantics and distributional semantics, I am exploring how we may integrate the two otherwise disparate paradigms and elucidate transformations that preserve structure and semantic information between them.
 My work here has three main objectives:

-1. Reformulate and prove model-theoretic morphisms between formal logic models.
+1. Reformulate and prove model-theoretic morphisms between extensional and intensional models.
-2. Connect formal logic models from model theory and vector space semantic models, uncovering any underlying shared structures and dynamics.
+2. Connect formal logic models from model theory and vector space semantic models, uncovering any underlying shared structures and dynamics between the two.
-3. Use category theory to bring a coherence, consistent, and holistic framework that encapsulates both paradigms; by grounding these connections in the framework of category theory, I aim to provide a rigorous mathematical foundation for these integrated models.
+3. Use category theory to bring a coherent framework to both paradigms; by grounding these connections in the framework of category theory, I aim to provide a rigorous mathematical foundation for these integrated models, giving a map of semantics that is flexibly formal and distributional.

-This work is a part of the movement for explainable AI.
-To that end, category theory offers a universal language that facilitates dialogue between otherwise disparate paradigms, and so encourages interdisciplinary collaboration.

 ### Non-Euclidean geometries